-When launching a website design there are so many final touches that need to be done to make sure it is ready for the web.
-I don’t mean just the small visual corrections or even usability testing that should be done, I’m talking about automated website processes, creating site maps and other things that give the website the best chance in life.
+When launching a website design there are many final touches that need to be done to make sure it is ready for the web.
+Not just the small visual corrections or even usability testing that should be done, I'm talking about automated website processes, creating site maps and other things that give the website the best chance in life in the big world of the Internet.

 Site Map XML